ibm-cloud-docs/resiliency/services/secrets_manager.md

 The repository that contains the source of truth should have point in time recovery like {{site.data.keyword.cos_short}} versioned buckets or Github repositories.

+### Backup and restore
+{: #secrets-manager-backup-and-restore}

+To manually back up your secrets across regions, you must first have an instance of Secrets Manager in another region.
+Then, use the following steps to ensure cross-region availability.

+List and download secrets from your instance by using the [Secrets Manager API](https://test.cloud.ibm.com/apidocs/secrets-manager/secrets-manager-v2) or CLI.

+If you have existing configurations on secrets engines in your instance, you can also retrieve the information programmatically so that it can be re-created in a new instance.
+For more information, see the [Get the configuration of a secret type API](https://test.cloud.ibm.com/apidocs/secrets-manager/secrets-manager-v2#get-configuration).

+Add your downloaded secrets to the newly created instance.

+Creating an automatic backup of your secrets is possible by automating the manual flow, which can be done in various ways.
+Check out some of the following examples to see whether one of them might work for you.

 ### Live synchronization
 {: #secrets-manager-live syncrhonization}

 It is possible for the customer to create a script or program to download secrets from your primary service instance by using the Secrets Manager API or and populate the recovery service instance with the data.
 The script can take advantage of Activity Tracker audit events of the primary instance to keep the recovery instance in sync along with Code Engine.
 Customer managed backups should be kept to restore from the disaster.

+Create a script that periodically downloads all of your secrets and then imports them into your backup instance.

+Create a destination and subscription in Event Notifications that points to an IBM Cloud Code Engine action.
+Configure the action to listen for lifecycle events such as secret_created and secret_rotated.
+Then, when the action receives the event, the action downloads the secret from one instance and adds it to the backup instance.

+Currently, Secrets Manager supports notifications for certificates only.
+To learn about the various available lifecycle event types, see [Enabling event notifications](https://test.cloud.ibm.com/docs/secrets-manager?topic=secrets-manager-event-notifications).
+{: note}

+TODO: explain the difference between certificate notifications and other notifications, i read the above and it seems like the notification only works with certificates.

 ### How to use the options for business continuity
 {:-#secrets-manager-how-to-use-the-options-for-business-continuity}